-This post provides several different ideas for things you can do in Rome during the month of August.
+This post provides several different ideas for things you can do in Rome during the month of August, updated for 2023.

 In addition to a top 10 list, we will also include some free attractions, things to do at night and family-friendly activities.